Security

 Never leave your Snipe-IT instance running in debug mode if your server is accessible to the outside world.
 Debug mode can be enormously useful for quick troubleshooting, however you should switch it back out of debug mode once you've resolved your issue.

 You should deal with the APP_KEY in your .env as a secret.
 If you think it has been exposed, you MUST change it.
 However, make sure you re-encrypt any stored encrypted values using the key rotation artisan command.
-Also understand that all users will be logged out and all token values will be lost.
+Also understand that when you run that command, all users will be logged out and all token values will be lost.